Foster Youth Bill of Rights

 Los Angeles County Foster Youth Bill of Rights

-As the largest child welfare system in the country, the Los Angeles County Board of Supervisors recognized that it should create its own Foster Youth Bill of Rights and Services to ensure that youth in the foster care system are provided every reasonable resource to facilitate their development as “healthy, educated, and self-sufficient” young adults.
+As the largest child welfare system in the country, the Los Angeles County Board of Supervisors recognized that it should create its own Foster Youth Bill of Rights and Services materials to ensure that youth in the foster care system are provided every reasonable resource to facilitate their development as “healthy, educated, and self-sufficient” young adults.

 You can now visit the Los Angeles County Foster Youth Bill of Rights and Services website at LAYouthRights.com.
 It will provide necessary information about services, programs, and legislative mandates to youth and resource families in Los Angeles County.